ckoenigs/PharMeBINet/import_into_Neo4j/RNAdisease/Readme.md

 License:  Provide data for non-commercial use, distribution, or reproduction in any medium, only if you properly cite the original work.

+To updated the data the URL link in the shell script need to be changed and the data directory need to be removed.